BASCA exists to celebrate, support and protect the professional interests of all writers of music.

 BASCA has a Jazz Committee that consists of 12 working jazz composers representing your interests.
 The committee acts as a point of contact for jazz composers and a place to share concerns and feel part of a community.
+The Chair of the Jazz Committee is Issie Barratt.

 - Organising bespoke events specially relevant to BASCA’s jazz membership